overcuriousity/easysshkey/README.md

 ## Security Considerations

-- This script modifies SSH configurations and key files.
-Always review the changes and ensure they align with your security policies.
-- Backup your existing SSH configurations and keys before using this script.
 - The script may require sudo privileges for some operations.
 Review the code to understand what elevated actions it performs.

 ## Compatibility